-Type of services Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition under IFRS 15 Retail and corporate banking service The Bank provides banking services to retail and corporate customers, including account management, provision of overdraft facilities, foreign currency transactions, servicing fees etc. Fees for ongoing account management are charged to customer's account on a monthly basis.
-The Bank sets the rates separately for retail and corporate customers on a periodical basis.
-Transaction-based fees (e.g. interchange), are charged to the customer's account when the transaction takes place.
+Nature and timing of satisfaction of performance Revenue recognition Type of services obligations, including significant payment terms under IFRS 15 Retail and The Bank provides banking services to retail and Revenue from account corporate banking corporate customers, including account management, service and servicing fees service provision of overdraft facilities, foreign currency is recognized over time as transactions, servicing fees etc. the services are rendered.
+Fees for ongoing account management are charged to Revenue related to customer's account on a monthly basis.
+The Bank sets the transactions is recognized rates separately for retail and corporate customers on a at the point in time when periodical basis. the transaction takes Transaction-based fees (e.g. interchange), are charged to place. the customer's account when the transaction takes place.
 Servicing fees are charged on a monthly basis and are based on fixed of variable rates according to the published list of commission or individually negotiated tariffs.
 The rates are periodically reviewed.
-Revenue from account service and servicing fees is recognized over time as the services are rendered.
-Revenue related to transactions is recognized at the point in time when the transaction takes place.